Sandton: 1960s and 1970s

-Sandton was established as a separate municipality in 1969 by the office of the Administrator of the Transvaal.
-It had formerly not formed part of Johannesburg but was managed, in part by its administrators and Pretoria through the North Eastern Peri-Urban Land administration.
 Initially, it was very much a residential area consisting mostly of small holdings with a rural equestrian lifestyle attracting many of the upper-middle classes and Johannesburg elites.
+Prior to the 1960s a stream was located at the site of present-day Katherine Street.

-Prior to the 1960s a stream was located at the site of present day Katherine Street.
+From 1944, the area was managed by Transvaal Board for the Development of Peri-Urban Areas (North-Eastern Johannesburg Local Areas).
+In 1964, the Bryanston, North-Eastern Johannesburg and Sandown Local Areas Committees lobbied for a municipal area separate to Johannesburg municipality that resulted in an investigation by a provincial commission of inquiry.
+Sandton was established as a separate municipality on 1 July 1969 by the office of the Administrator of the Transvaal.

 The Rivonia Trial derives its name from the Liliesleaf Farm precinct situated in the Sandton suburb where many of the Black freedom fighters such as Nelson Mandela were captured by the South African state and subsequently tried for treason.
 Rivonia had previously been known as Edenburg and was changed to make itself distinct from Edenburg, Free State.
 It was named for the surname Riven.

-Sandton and its constituencies were traditionally relatively more liberal than surrounds.
+Sandton and its constituencies were traditionally relatively more liberal than the surroundings.
 For example, the motion which never materialised by residents in favour for the inclusion of Alexandra, Gauteng then a demarcated black township in terms of the Group Areas Act, into Sandton's jurisdiction proved troublesome for the National Party government which had a strong constituency in the adjacent town of Randburg.

 1980s and 1990s

 The construction of Sandton City by Rapp & Maister (which was eventually taken over by the Liberty Group which still retains 75% of the complex) marked a significant change for the Sandton area.
 It created rapid commercialisation and industrialisation.
 Sandton came to symbolise the White Flight movement of Johannesburg and secured itself as Johannesburg's second Central Business District.

-After the demise of Apartheid, by 1996, Sandton initially formed part of the interim Eastern Metropolitan Substructure, and in 2000 came to be included, along with the former towns of Randburg and Roodepoort, as part of the newly demarcated City of Johannesburg Metropolitan Municipality thus losing its separate municipal government and town status.
+After the demise of apartheid, by 1996, Sandton initially formed part of the interim Eastern Metropolitan Substructure, and in 2000 came to be included, along with the former towns of Randburg and Roodepoort, as part of the newly demarcated City of Johannesburg Metropolitan Municipality thus losing its separate municipal government and town status.
 Despite this, Sandton is still unofficially regarded as a distinct region of the city and operates as a macro-suburb.